webspinner/lookout.github.com/_posts/2013-08-12-deploying-the-frankenjar.md

 switch out web servers, and reuse all the powerful profiling tooling available in the Java community when doing it.

-While the frankenjar is slightly off the beaten path in the JRuby community, but definitely worth the extra little bit of work to get there.
+While the frankenjar is slightly off the beaten path in the JRuby community, it's definitely worth the extra little bit of work to get there.